-The handbook also provides information on common amenities available to students at the University of Peradeniya.
-This includes information on recreational facilities, student societies, student accommodation, counselling and health services, as well as the rules and regulations pertaining to undergraduates.
-I have no doubt that this Student Handbook will be of immense value to veterinary undergraduates to prepare themselves for the BVSc. programme and their university life.
+This handbook also provides information on common amenities available to students at the University of Peradeniya.
+This includes information on recreational facilities, student societies, student accommodation, counselling, health services, as well as description on rules and regulations pertaining to undergraduates.
+I have no doubt that this Student Handbook will be of great value to veterinary undergraduates to prepare themselves for the BVSc. programme and the exciting life the university offers.

-Dr. D.M.S.
-Munasinghe

-Dean Faculty of Veterinary Medicine and Animal Science January 2021
+Professor P.G.A.
+Pushpakumara Dean Faculty of Veterinary Medicine and Animal Science January 2023